metamath/lamp-guide/docs/11/index.md

 * Clicking on any part of a statement will start the fragment selector there.

-At the beginning of each statement (other than the hypotheses) is a small icon "+" (reveal/hide).
+At the beginning of each statement (other than the hypotheses) is the icon ⊞ (expand).
-Clicking on this icon reveals or hides a visualization of that step.
+When a visualization is visible the icon changes into the icon ⊟ (collapse) which, if clicked, will contract the expansion.
 These visualizations can make it easier to understand how Metamath proofs work.

 Let's try out a visualization in `mp2`.

-> Click on the "+" symbol next to the statement of step 4.
+> Click on the icon ⊞ (expand) next to the statement of step 4.

 You can now see a visualization of step 4, which is justified by `ax-mp` (modus ponens).